 The best thing about the Palace was the "Hall of Fame" - there was a huge museum that contained all kinds of Pistons memorabilia from over the years, plus relics and souvenirs from almost every concert that was ever held there.
 There were smashed guitars, drum heads, photos, autographs, and costumes, just like at the Rock & Roll Hall of Fame, and it took at least a good half-hour to see it all properly.

 As a home to the OHL, the Palace of Auburn Hills mostly sat empty for Whalers games.
 They played occasional games there in 1995-96, but otherwise the OHL never was a full-time resident, and in fact the Palace didn't have permanent ice in it after the 2001 dissolution of the Detroit Vipers.
 My own personal experience with the Palace was limited to one U2 concert in May 2001 - I'm glad I got to see the interior of the building, and it's a shame it was constructed where it was.
-When the Palace is demolished in 2020, the prototypical modern arena will be gone forever.
+The Palace was demolished in summer 2020, and the prototypical modern arena was lost forever.

-The Palace of Auburn Hills closed in 2017 and is currently undergoing demolition.
-An implosion is planned for spring 2020 which will level the building.
-The land on which the Palace sits, including its parking lot, is too valuable to leave as an arena, and more than 20 light industrial and commercial buildings will eventually occupy the land.
+The Palace of Auburn Hills closed in 2017, and was imploded the morning of July 11, 2020.
+The land on which the Palace sits, including its parking lot, is too valuable to leave as an empty arena, and more than 20 light industrial and commercial buildings will eventually occupy the land.